-- Religion 311—New Testament Studies of the Gospels (3 credit hours)
+- Religion 311—New Testament Studies of the Gospels (3 credits)

-- Near Eastern Studies 336—Ancient Near Eastern Studies (3 credit hours)
+- Near Eastern Studies 336—Ancient Near Eastern Studies (3 credits)

-- Near Eastern Studies 347—Arab and Islamic Civilization (2 credit hours)
+- Near Eastern Studies 347—Arab and Islamic Civilization (2 credits)

-- Near Eastern Studies 349—Israeli and Jewish Civilization (2 credit hours)
+- Near Eastern Studies 349—Israeli and Jewish Civilization (2 credits)

-- Near Eastern Studies 395—Jerusalem Center Field Trips (1 credit hour, graded pass/fail)
+- Near Eastern Studies 395—Jerusalem Center Field Trips (1 credit)

 A selection of more specialized elective courses may be offered in such areas as religion, archaeology, geography, history, and culture of the Near East.
 The electives offered vary according to the expertise and interest of the current faculty members.